tannneer/CS326-GroupProject/team/reports/paola-aoun.md

 - **Link to Top 3 Commits**:
 1. [Commit on Front End Analytics Page Implementation](https://github.com/tannneer/CS326-GroupProject/commit/e8ad1c06bac17f5ce74c30189738a94652f0ec75)

 This is the first implementation of the front end of the Analytics Page, with the different colors, and only one progress bars.
+Worked on with Nicole.

 2. [Commit on Color Change](https://github.com/tannneer/CS326-GroupProject/commit/95bdecdc7d22a1121cd58f6a17b525407eda23fa)

-Change of the colors to match the color scheme chosen by the group.
+Change of the colors to match the color scheme chosen by the group, worked on with Nicole.

 3. [Commit on Addition of More Progress Bars](https://github.com/tannneer/CS326-GroupProject/commit/95bdecdc7d22a1121cd58f6a17b525407eda23fa)

-Add more progress bars to reflect the initial UI Diagram.
+Add more progress bars to reflect the initial UI Diagram, also worked on with Nicole.